An Informational-Entropic Approach to Exoplanet Characterization: Information Measure

+For an Earth spectrum with modal fraction $p_\nu$, $\djs (p||q)$ is a metric representing the amount of information lost by replacing the Earth spectrum with an exoplanet spectrum with modal fraction, $q_\nu$.
+A~smaller information loss indicates more similar spectra; a $\djs$ of zero indicates identical distributions.
+Higher $\djs$ represents more information loss (and therefore less similarity) between two spectra.

+In log base 2, the~information measured in $\djs$ is in bits.
+A~bit is the amount of information contained in an event with probability $\frac{1}{2}$, such as flipping a coin.
+Each ``event'' (data point) in the spectral distributions $p$ and $q$ has a probability far smaller than $\frac{1}{2}$, so the information encoded in each data point is far less than one bit.
+In~this work, we use the natural logarithm so that $ \djs$ is given in units of nats.
+We emphasize that $\djs$ is a purely comparative, rather than absolute, measure, as~the amount of information contained in a spectrum depends on the resolution and noise of the specific datasets.
+However, for~a collection of spectra with similar noise and resolution, $\djs$ can be used to quantitatively compare and group planets with similar spectral features.

+While there are simpler approaches to compare planetary spectra---for example, simply taking the difference $[p_\nu - q_\nu]$---our method is, critically, a~distance metric.
+Distance metrics are commonly used in statistics to create a metric space where two points in the space (here, the~two points correspond to two planets) have some quantifiable distance between them.
+Like a distance measure in regular geometry, metrics measure distances that are always positive (or zero, for~the distance between a point and itself), symmetric (the distance in information space between, say, Earth and Mars, is the same as the distance between Mars and Earth), and~obey the triangle~inequality.

 In contrast to previous methods of exoplanet characterization, $\djs$ requires no prior knowledge to interpret the spectrum.
-This is critical - biosignatures or signs of habitability may resemble Earth's atmosphere in ways we cannot predict a priori.
-Relying on our incomplete understanding of the diversity of scenarios that may host life could cause us to miss inhabited planets.
+This is critical: biosignatures or signs of habitability may resemble Earth's atmosphere in ways we cannot predict {}{a priori}.
+There may also be examples of ``life as we don't know it'', producing biomarkers dissimilar from those we may know to look for.
+Relying on our incomplete understanding of the diversity of scenarios that may host life could cause us to miss inhabited planets. $\djs$ provides a holistic, quantitative measure of the Earth-likeness of an exoplanet.
+Furthermore, $\djs$ scales in a predictable manner with noise.
+This calculation in shown in Appendix \ref{sec:appendix}.